bunqCommunity/bunq-cli/README.md

 ```

 ## Roadmap
  - Add a password option to allow for production API key storage
+ - Turn commands and actions into a module-like system
  - Support for both regular API key and OAuth logins through QR codes.
  - View current user, monetary accounts and other API data in interactive mode.
  - Transfers between own accounts by ID and description for CLI mode and through the UI in interactive mode.
-    -   `bunq-cli transfer --transfer-from Shopping --transfer-to Savings --amount 10`
+    - `bunq-cli --cli --transfer --transfer-from Shopping --transfer-to Savings --amount 10`
-    -   `bunq-cli transfer --transfer-from-id 1234 --transfer-to-id 4321 --amount='12.36' --description='Less shopping'`
+    - `bunq-cli --cli --transfer --transfer-from-id 1234 --transfer-to-id 4321 --amount='12.36' --description='Less shopping'`

 ## Options